vertex-lab/website/content/docs/faq.md

 {{% details title="What is Vertex?" %}}

 Vertex is Web of Trust as a Service built on top of the nostr social graph.
-It provides reputation scores to offer personalized discovery and recommendations, as well as protection against impersonations and DoS attacks.
+It provides reputation scores to offer personalized discovery and recommendations, as well as protection against impersonations and spam.

 {{% /details %}}